Poland (song): Composition and lyrics

 Produced by Lukrative, Lucian, and F1lthy of Working on Dying, the song features a synthy beat with a "cyber-vibrato" effect on Yachty's voice.
 A dissonant trap song, The Washington Post's Chris Richards wrote that "Yachty makes his voice — a melodized yawn that has chafed low-imagination rap purists from the start — do something new, elongating the most flexible syllables and allowing them to tremble with Auto-Tuned vibrato."

 "Poland" has been noted by media outlets for its brevity and simple lyricism.
 In the song, Lil Yachty discusses "fiending" and battling his demons, and references the Nickelodeon comedy television series Kenan & Kel and its lead actors Kenan Thompson and Kel Mitchell.
 When going viral online, the lyric "I took the wock to Poland" was particularly singled out by listeners and garnered considerable media coverage.
 The term "wock" references Wockhardt, a pharmaceutical company known for producing types of cough syrup found in a cup of lean.
 Lil Yachty sings the lyric in "a manner somewhere between an operatic recitative and singing through a fan".

 Prior to the release of "Poland", Yachty previously mentioned "wock" on his song "Wocky My Lover".
-The rapper has never performed in the country of Poland, however the rapper revealed the mention of Poland in the song originally came about as trolling from the day when he had some wock and noticed someone else was drinking a Poland Spring water bottle.
+The rapper has never performed in the country of Poland prior to the song's release, however the rapper revealed the mention of Poland in the song originally came about as trolling from the day when he had some wock and noticed someone else was drinking a Poland Spring water bottle.
+However, in 2023 Lil Yachty did visit Poland, and performed the song "Poland" six consecutive times in his concert at Poland.
+This follows a reported invitation of Yachty to Poland by the country's Prime Minister Mateusz Morawiecki, which was reportedly accepted by Quality Control CEO Pierre "Pee" Thomas who discussed arrangements to bring Yachty to Poland.